-I’m a Celebrity 2020 line-up – all the confirmed contestants
+I’m A Celebrity 2020 line-up – all the confirmed contestants

 Occupation: Former EastEnders actress and singer

-Biography: Jessica has only recently left her dramatic role playing abused wife Chantelle Atkins in EastEnders.
+Jessica Plummer has only recently left her dramatic role playing abused wife Chantelle Atkins in EastEnders.

 The actress played Chantelle Atkins from March 2019 until she was killed by husband Gray in September this year.
 Jessica is also a former member of the girl group Neon Jungle, who had a top 10 album in 2014.